alicanli1995/alicanli1995/README.md

 ## Hello 👋 welcome my github profile :)

-I am learning and working on trainings related to this field such as OOP, Java Core , Spring framework in my daily life.
+I am learning and working on trainings related to this field such as Spring framework, Microservices arthitecture , NoSQL, RDMS in my daily life.
 I want to become a professional backend engineer who writes clean code thanks to the education I received and the experiences I gained during the rest of my career.*

 - 🔭 I’m currently working on embedded software engineer.
-- 👋 I'm currently working on ```C, Assembly , Java , Python``` languages
+- 👋 I'm currently working on ```C, Assembly , Java``` languages
 - 🌱 I’m currently learning Backend technology with Java and java's frameworks.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/ali-canli/) or [Mail](mailto:alicanli1995@gmail.com?subject=Hello)